rovaughn/platform-docs/platform/manual/graphql-tutorial/graphql-apis.rst

    Head to ``API explorer > Data > GraphQL`` for GraphQL APIs or head to ``API explorer > Data > JSON Query Builder`` for JSON APIs

-Inserting Data
+Inserting data
 --------------

 Let's insert a couple of authors.
-The full definition of `insert` request can be found :ref:`here <data_insert>`.
+The full definition of an `insert` request can be found :ref:`here <data_insert>`.

 .. code-block:: graphql